THE 24TH PSYOP

 During one Eagle’s Claw operation, John Magine and I were deployed to a forward position of a reconnaissance platoon.
 They had captured a North Vietnamese Army (NVA) hospital on the side of a mountain and they wanted to get prisoners.
 John and I went in with a loudspeaker.
 I spoke Vietnamese and I called for those that could hear my voice to come to us because we had medicine and shelter and would protect them.
 After about five minutes there was a rustle in the brush right beside our position.
 The Reconnaissance Platoon had been in direct contact all day and was about to fire when John stopped them.
 An enemy soldier crawled out.
 He was wounded in both knees.
 The wounds were festering and he was in some pain.
 One of the recon guys had a jungle survival kit that had pain killers in it.
 We gave the prisoner one.
 Normally, an American would get two but the Vietnamese are sensitive to western medicine and we didn't want the guy to pass out.
 We propped his back against our back packs and used our helmets to support his knees.
 I personally cooked up a C-ration for him.
 He looked at me and asked what my rank was.
 I told him “Captain.”
 He then asked, “Why are you cooking for me?”
 I said, “Because you are hungry.”
 After that he told us where the NVA troops were deployed, how many men were left in his battalion, his house number in Hanoi, and anything else we wanted to know.
 I then asked him to call for others to come out.
 He did.
 After about ten more minutes a NVA Platoon leader came out.
 He had been shot though the right chest and had a sucking wound.

 In today’s Army PSYOP is recognized as a valuable force-multiplier and no commander wants to go into battle without the psychological preparation of the battlefield.
-I quote general H. Norman Schwarzkopf’s comments on his need for PSYOP during Operation Desert Storm:
+I quote General H. Norman Schwarzkopf’s comments on his need for PSYOP during Operation Desert Storm:

 If we do go to war, psychological operations are going to be absolutely a critical, critical part of any campaign that we must get involved in.